katsmith133/glwagner.github.io/_pages/about.md

 University of Michigan, I entered a PhD program in the Mechanical and Aerospace Engineering Department at the University of California, San Diego in the fall of 2011.
-I worked with [Eric Lauga][] for a few years on problems in locomotion and *very* small-scale fluid dynamics before switching to oceanography and [Bill Young][] when Eric accepted a position at the University of Cambridge.
+I worked with [Eric Lauga][] for a few years on problems in locomotion and *very* small-scale fluid dynamics before zooming out to oceanic fluid dynamics with [Bill Young][] after Eric accepted a position at the University of Cambridge.

 I received my PhD in May of 2016 for a [dissertation][] titled "On the coupled